open-telemetry/opentelemetry-collector-contrib/exporter/otelarrowexporter/README.md

 This exporter includes a new, experimental `batcher` configuration for batching in the `exporterhelper` module, but this mode is disabled by default.
-This batching support works when combined when `queue_sender` functionality.
+This batching support works when combined with `queue_sender` functionality.

 ```